10 Healthy Juices for Kids With Their Recipes

 - 1 orange

-- Rinse the fruits and vegetables and cut them in small pieces and put them in your juicer.
+- Rinse the fruits and vegetables, cut them into small pieces, and put them in your juicer.

-- It is best had chilled, but you may choose to serve it at room temperature if your child is susceptible to cold.
+- It is best chilled, but you may serve it at room temperature if your child is susceptible to cold.

 6. Green Legacy Juice

-This green juice for kids has the goodness of essential nutrients such as Vitamin C & K, calcium, and fibre, required for the growth and development of kids.
+This green juice for kids contains essential nutrients such as Vitamins C and K, calcium, and fibre, which are required for children’s growth and development.

 Ingredients